Barefoot hooves and hoof boots – could your horse benefit?

 - Trimming cycle – the day after a trim may not be the day to go hacking on the gravel paths.

-- Weather - if torrential rains are keeping the earth and his feet wet, a switch to dry or hard ground/footing may be a reality check!
-Frozen ground is also horrible for hooves and can be just as unsafe and bruise causing as rocky ground, leading to accidents and hoof bruises.
+- Weather – if torrential rains are keeping the earth and his feet wet, a switch to dry or hard ground/footing may be a reality check!
+Frozen ground is also horrible for hooves and can be just as unsafe as rocky ground, leading to accidents and hoof bruises.

 - The unknown – better safe than sorry when at a new show venue, new trail, or new rodeo grounds.